-Fever has been absent for 24 consecutive hours Vomiting and/or diarrhea has been absent for 24 consecutive hours Absence of yellow or green nasal discharge Twenty-four hours after beginning medication for strep throat, conjunctivitis (pink eye), etc. One week after the onset of chicken pox or when all lesions are crusted.
+Fever has been absent for 72 consecutive hours, vomiting and/or diarrhea has been absent for 24 consecutive hours, absence of yellow or green nasal discharge, twenty-four hours after beginning medication for strep throat, conjunctivitis (pink eye), etc, or one week after the onset of chicken pox or when all lesions are crusted.

 Before children are signed in, or after children are signed out, supervision is the responsibility of the caretaker.
 Please do not enter a locked area or use equipment that is stored away.
 If equipment is available, please use it respectfully and return it the area where it was originally found.